Drone First Responder system · Based in Traverse City, Michigan

 Available funding sources

-Prelude program deployments may be eligible for funding through several federal and state grant programs available to public safety agencies:
+Because Prelude runs on NDAA-compliant, US-made hardware, deployments may remain eligible for several federal and state grant programs available to public safety agencies:

 • BRIC — Building Resilient Infrastructure and Communities (FEMA)